Graduate Program Administration

 d.
 Program Director

-The director of the MSAG Food Science and Management option, Dr. Barbara Rasco, leads the option and advises many of the students the option.
+The director of the MSAG Food Science and Management option, Dr. Thuy Bernhard, leads the option and advises many of these students.

 MSAG Food Science and Management Option